 The leakage current is normally measured before and after each set of measurements and a correction applied based on the mean value.
-A chamber for which the relative leakage current is high, and in particular for which the leakage is also variable, might be considered unsuitable for calibration.
-In this case, a study note is issued.
+A chamber for which the relative leakage current is high, and in particular for which the leakage is also variable, is unsuitable for use as a transfer instrument and might also be considered unsuitable for calibration.
+In the latter case, a study note is issued.